-Objectivity: DOJ components will ensure disseminated information is substantively accurate, clear, complete, and presented in an unbiased manner.
+Objectivity: DOJ components will ensure disseminated information, as a matter of substance and presentation, is accurate, reliable, and unbiased.
 Objectivity is achieved by using reliable data sources, sound analytical techniques, and documenting methods and data sources.

 Integrity: DOJ components will ensure information is protected from unauthorized access, corruption, or revision (i.e., make certain disseminated information is not compromised through corruption or falsification).
 To ensure integrity of information disseminated, DOJ has in place programs and policies for securing its information as required by the Computer Security and Government Information Security Reform Acts and is highly protective of information collected under pledges of confidentiality.